tunguyen52/Nway-matching/README.md

 ## Introduction
 This Github repository contains the Python implementation of the two X-match algorithms, CanILP and DirILP, as presented in the paper "Globally optimal and scalable N-way matching of astronomy catalogs".
 In addition, we provided a sample application of DirILP on a dataset provided by the Hyper Suprime-Cam (HSC) Subaru Strategic Survey.
 The full data can be found at https://lsst.ncsa.illinois.edu/~yusra/nway_test/pdr1_cosmos/HSC-I/

-In particular, the notebook [DirILP Test - Special Case.ipynb"](DirILP Test - Special Case.ipynb)
+In particular, the notebook [DirILP Test - Special Case.ipynb](DirILP Test - Special Case.ipynb)

 ## Required Packages:
 * Numpy: 1.17.2